-There is again another lake view and, in a little park with exercises equipment, for the first time we try the “thighs splitter” tool and we fall in love with it.
-A gentleman that was there in a bus (we are near a parking lot) give us one fumigator that saves us the evening.
-I like Koreans!
+There is again another lake view and, in a little park with exercise equipment, for the first time we try the “thighs splitter” tool and we fall in love with it.
+A gentleman that was there on a bus (we are near a parking lot) gives us one fumigator that saves us the evening.
+I like the Koreans!

 Still raining.
 We are still in the gazebo lounging until noon listening to Korean radio.
 Just set off and a guy in a car stopped us and takes us to lunch.
 I like Koreans.

 We hit the road, again a big avenue, always heading south.
-We arrive on the shore of a lake again, we buy hard boiled eggs and fill bottles with water by an old lady with the usual perm, surprised to see two wacky Westerners in her store.
+We arrive on the shore of a lake again, we buy hard-boiled eggs and fill bottles with water from an old lady with the usual perm, surprised to see two wacky Westerners in her store.

 A few kilometers later we see the sign “campsite”, it’s an area equipped for tents.
 There is a shelter, tables, bathrooms and also the wifi… all for free!
 I like Koreans.

-Just arrived then the rain becomes more intense so to have a shelter is super nice.
-And of course, the Korean from the next tent readily offer us dinner.
+Just arrived then the rain becomes more intense so to have shelter is super nice.
+And of course, the guys from the next tent readily offer us dinner.
 I like Koreans!
-Kimchi, funny grilled mushrooms, rice with barbecued pork, rice with kimchi, soju and beer.
+Kimchi, funny grilled mushrooms, rice with barbecued pork, rice with kimchi, soju, and beer.